News

 Alexandra Harley – ‘Alob’, 2022.
 Bronze, bronze wire.
 Photo: Peter Griffiths

-The TSM artists are taking part in a sculpture exhibition at ‘Vessel’, the exhibition space at York St John University, in December and January.
+The TSM artists are taking part in a sculpture exhibition at Vessel, the exhibition space at York St John University, December 2023 – March 2024.

-The exhibition ‘Talking Sculpture: Dialects of Making’ a group exhibition supported by Vessel in association with Talking Sculpture Making (TSM) will bring together a national and intergenerational group of artists working in abstract sculpture.
-‘Talking Sculpture‘ will forefront the material investigation and material conditions of making sculpture engaged in formal and material conversations of the medium and reassert the importance of feminist legacies in understanding the ongoing importance of abstraction within the medium of sculpture.
+The exhibition ‘Talking Sculpture: Dialects of Making’ a group exhibition supported by Vessel in association with Talking Sculpture Making (TSM) brings together a national and intergenerational group of artists working in abstract sculpture.
+‘Talking Sculpture‘ forefronts the material investigation and material conditions of making sculpture engaged in formal and material conversations of the medium and reasserts the importance of feminist legacies in understanding the ongoing importance of abstract sculpture.

-Alexandra, Gillian and Sheila will be showing alongside Katrina Cowling, Charlotte Cullen and Hannah Honeywill.
+Alexandra, Gillian and Sheila are showing alongside Katrina Cowling, Charlotte Cullen and Hannah Honeywill.

 Private View: 5-8pm, 7th December